-- 6) Please review the types of aid that are being offered to you before accepting.
+- Please review the types of aid that are being offered to you before accepting.
 Verify that the enrollment status listed for the fall and spring semesters is correct: 12 or more credits (full time), 9 to 11 credits (3/4 time), 6 to 8 credits (1/2 time) or 1 to 5 credits (less than half time).
-If this is not what you are enrolled in or intend to enroll in, please notify the Student Services Center to make the correction. - 7) Summer financial aid will not be offered until you have registered and filled out the appropriate summer application. - 8) Grants will automatically be accepted for you as they are free money, but you still must accept terms and conditions. - 9) If changes are made toyour offer, you will be notified of the revision via Moraine Park student email and directed to review your offer on myMPTC Student.
+If this is not what you are enrolled in or intend to enroll in, please notify the Student Services Center to make the correction. - Summer financial aid will not be offered until you have registered. - Grants will automatically be accepted for you as they are free money, but you still must acknowledge the terms and conditions. - If changes are made to your offer, you will be notified of the revision via Moraine Park student email and directed to review your offer on myMPTC Student.
 If you believe the revision is incorrect, please notify the Student Services Center.